Master of Business Administration - MBA

 Students must be registered for at least 50% of their credits in their home program.
 So if a student wants to be registered for six graduate credits they must also be registered for six undergraduate credits.
 No student can be registered for only graduate credit or fewer undergraduate than graduate credits in any term.

 Because all classes are delivered online, students are expected to have a working knowledge of computer technology and access to a computer and internet connection.
-MBA faculty will use the Desire to Learn (D2L) platform for course work and St. Catherine University’s email system for communication with students.
+MBA faculty will use a student learning management system for coursework and St. Catherine University’s email system for communication with students.

 Students are expected to make appropriate academic progress leading to the successful completion of the MBA degree.
 To remain in good academic standing, students must: